Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/s/SDL2/README.md

 ### Version 2.0.22 for cpeGNU/22.08

 -   The EasyConfig is a direct port of the EasyBuilders one.

+    This is an old version, but not as old as it appears as they changed the version numbering afterwared.
+2.0.22 was followed by 2.24.0.
+This version was taken simply to align with what is used in the EesyBuilders repository for the 2022a toolchain.

 -   This may be a problematic tool on the compute nodes of LUMI as it detects DBUS which does not work on the compute nodes.